pmcalabrese/angular-google-analytics/README.md

  - e-commerce tracking
  - multiple-domains
  - ga.js and and analytics.js support
- - custom vars and dimension
+ - custom vars and dimension (*new*)

 ## install

 `bower install angular-google-analytics-v2`

-Or alternatively, grab the dist/angular-google-analytics.min.js and include it in your project
+~~Or alternatively, grab the dist/angular-google-analytics.min.js and include it in your project~~

+Use the source file angular-google-analytics.js

 ## example